 I will highly recommend you to choose discount brokers (like Zerodha) as it will save you a lot of brokerage charges.

-I initially started with ICICI direct (which is a full-service broker), but soon realize that it was too expensive when compared to discount brokers.
-It doesn’t make sense to pay extra brokerage charges even if you get the similar benefits.
+I, initially, started with ICICI direct (which is a full-service broker), but soon realized that it was too expensive when compared to discount brokers.
+It doesn’t make sense to pay extra brokerage charges even if you get similar benefits.
+And that’s why I shifted to Zerodha as my broker.
 (Related Post: Different Charges on Share Trading Explained- Brokerage, STT & More)

 This is way cheaper compared than ICICI direct (full-service broker) which asks a brokerage of 0.55% on each transaction.
 If you buy stocks for Rs 50,000 in ICICI direct, then you have to pay a brokerage of Rs 275 (for delivery trading).
 [Learn what is Intraday and delivery here.]